-

 Thomas Macagnano is beginning his 28th year as an educator for the Jersey City Public Schools District.
 He has served as an ELA teacher, assistant principal, elementary principal, director, and is currently the proud principal of Dr. Ronald E. McNair Academic High School (his alma mater).
 Thomas is also the President of the Administrators and Supervisors Association of Jersey City, the coordinator of the Hudson County association, and a field representative for NJPSA.

-Kimberly Lynn Clark, Ed.D. is a practitioner-researcher, who currently works at Pinelands Regional, a 7-12 public school district in New Jersey, as an assistant principal.
-In addition to her building-level responsibilities, she is the district supervisor of several departments including English-as-a-second-language, special education, and gifted and talented education.
+Kimberly Lynn Clark, Ed.D. is a practitioner-researcher, who currently works at Pinelands Regional, a 7-12 public school district in New Jersey, as the Director of Research, Planning, and Evaluation.
+She previously served the district as assistant principal and supervisor of several departments including English-as-a-second-language, special education, and gifted and talented education.
 As a researcher, Dr. Clark focuses on the topics of educational leadership, leadership development, feminist theory, gender performance, and nontraditional administrative preparation.
+In addition to serving on the NJPSA Board, she is also a mentor in the New Jersey Leaders to Leaders program.

 Principal, Nicolaus Copernicus School